justTran/vscograb/README.md

 This script is to download all of a user's images from their VSCO.co page.
-However, since VSCO had included JavaScript elements (mainly a Load More Button), this script is not completely functional.
-This script will only download the first few images until a fix is implemented.
+However, the script will not download all images until I get around into fixing it.